bgvacc/trainingdocs/docs/index.rst

 ==================
-VATSIM Bulgaria ATC Training Documents
+ROVACC ATC Training Documents
 ==================

-Welcome to training.bgvacc.org, the home for ATC training resources in VATSIM Bulgaria and Rоmania.
+Welcome to docs.rovacc.ro, the home for ATC training resources in VATSIM Bulgaria and Rоmania.

-.. warning:: This document is (probably) protected by international law (in most countries)

 This site aims to give you training resources on all of the ATC ratings provided on

 We aren't done yet!
-Please join us at ts.rovacc.ro to help us!
+Please feel free to add more info using Github!

 .. toctree::
    :maxdepth: 2